moebachrouch/facebook-cleaner/README.md

 # facebook-cleaner
-Bot for deleting personal Facebook history of posts, comments, and likes
+Bot for deleting personal Facebook history of posts, comments, and likes.
+Work in progress.